I’m new to public swimming, what do I need to know?

 Call Portage Pool: we can often place your child in the correct level over the phone.
 If that’s not possible, enroll your child in a free swimming level assessment, which take about 15 minutes of one-on-one time with a swim instructor in the pool.

-Red Cross Swim programs are evaluated on an ongoing basis.
+Lifesaving Society Swim for Life programs are evaluated on an ongoing basis.
 There is no “test” day, which is why attending as many lessons in a session is important.
-In Red Cross Swim and Preschool, children don’t pass or fail–they complete a level and go into the next, or the level remains incomplete and your child must continue to work towards completion.
+In Lifesaving Swim for Life Swimmer and Preschool levels, children don’t pass or fail–they complete a level and go into the next, or the level remains incomplete and your child must continue to work towards completion.